 Now that you’ve assessed your software idea, what about that software developer search?
 Where do you begin to look?

-Your company’s future is important, so take care in choosing the right developer.
-Consider getting referrals from your networks and ask others who they selected and why.
+Your company’s future is important, so take care in srals from your networks and ask others who they selected and why.
 Was the experience successful?

 Once you’ve created a shortlist of developers, do your homework.
 Take a look at their website for what they specialize in, read reviews and testimonials.
 Look for articles, videos, press releases, and other communication to help understand their customer philosophy and if they are a good fit for you.